They Meet Again

-They Meet Again is a 1941 American film directed by Erle C. Kenton and starring Jean Hersholt, Dorothy Lovett, and Robert Baldwin.
-It is one of the six films in the Dr. Christian series.
+They Meet Again is a 1941 American drama film directed by Erle C. Kenton and starring Jean Hersholt, Dorothy Lovett, and Robert Baldwin.
+It is one of the series of six Dr. Christian films released by RKO Pictures.

 Plot

 Dr. Paul Christian is giving a party for Janie Webster, a motherless little girl of nine, with a fine singing voice.
 But, as her father, Bob Webster, is about to leave the bank where he works to go to the celebration, a shortage is found in his books. for which he is held responsible, jailed, and subsequently, in a court trial is found guilty.